bwestlin/bwestlin.github.io/_posts/2014-10-01-reactive-ladybugs.md

 <iframe width="640" height="480" src="//www.youtube.com/embed/mhjmqMw9Lnc" frameborder="0" allowfullscreen></iframe>

+It was a kinda weird exercise, I know :P

 I remember spending quite a lot of time on this assignment, not only on the programming part but also on the graphics side where I put some extra effort modelling and animating the ladybugs in 3D-studio.
 The year must have been 1999.